Complete condition for nonzero quantum correlation in continuous variable systems: Abstract

 \section{Abstract}

-Quantum discord provides a promising measure for the quantum correlation beyond entanglement, and may be responsible for the quantum speedup in certain quantum computing tasks.
-Here, we propose a necessary and sufficient condition for nonzero quantum discord in continuous variable systems, which is simple and easy to perform in terms of a marker $Q$.
-In order to obtain this condition, we introduce the continuous-variable local orthogonal basis of the operator space generalized from the orthogonal basis sets in local operator space for discrete variables.
-Based on this, we derive an explicit expression of the marker $Q$ for all the two-mode states, and present examples of all Gaussian states and several non-Gaussian states.
-Our result provides a candidate for quantum correlation measures, and can be easily measured by a designed quantum circuit.
+Quantum correlation provides a promising measure beyond entanglement.
+Here, we propose a necessary and sufficient condition for nonzero quantum correlation in continuous variable systems, which is simple and easy to perform in terms of a marker $Q_r$.
+In order to get this condition, we introduce continuous-variable local orthogonal bases of the operator space, which are generalized from the orthogonal basis sets in local operator space for discrete variables.
+Based on this, we obtain the marker $Q_r$ for all bipartite continuous variable states, and provide several examples including two-mode Gaussian and non-Gaussian states.
+Our result may provide a candidate for quantum correlation measures, and can be measured by designed quantum circuits.

-It is believed that entanglement is an essential resource in almost all quantum computation and communication tasks.
-However, there are still certain quantum computing tasks which display the quantum advantage without much entanglement.
-One typical example is the deterministic quantum computation with one qubit (DQC1) \cite{DQC1}.
-In order to quantify the quantum correlations beyond entanglement, quantum discord was introduced by Ollivier and Zurek \cite{discord1} and independently by Henderson and Vedral \cite{discord2}.
-Interestingly, the quantum discord was proposed as a figure of merit for characterizing the nonclassical resources present in the DQC1 \cite{Datta}.
-Thereafter, the quantum discord has found numerous applications \cite{RMP} in addition to its initial motivation in pointer states \cite{discord1}.
-For examples, its role in open dynamics \cite{CP}, observing the operational significance of discord consumption \cite{Gu}, quantum discord as resource for remote state preparation \cite{remote}, the local broadcasting of the quantum correlations \cite{broadcast}, and the phase transitions \cite{phase}.